Aduda-Shem/LFR/README.md

 ## Features

-- **Straight Movement**: The robot moves forward when the middle sensor detects the line.
+- **Straight Movement**: Moves forward when the middle sensor detects the line.
-- **Soft Turns**: The robot makes soft turns when the left or right sensors detect the line.
+- **Soft Turns**: Turns softly based on left or right sensor input.
-- **Sharp Turns**: The robot makes sharp turns if both the left and right sensors detect the line simultaneously.
+- **Sharp Turns**: Makes sharp turns when both left and right sensors detect the line.
-- **Line Recovery**: If the robot loses the line for more than 2 seconds, it reverses and searches for the line again.
+- **Line Recovery**: If no line is detected for 2 seconds, it reverses to search for the line.

 ## Components

 - **Sensors**: